The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of The Occulter

 We explored this parameter space by looking for models that could produce the $\simeq$ 275 day long transit event, while also minimizing the $\chi^{2}$ values.
-Here also we have made use of the Python package $emcee$.
+Here also we have made use of the Python package {\sc emcee}.
 Obviously, the models that would produce such long transits need to have low transverse velocities that likely indicate the large semi-major axis between the occulter and the primary star.
-Our best-fitted model is shown in the lower panel of Figure (\ref{fig:ggdfit}) and the parameters with their 16\textsuperscript{th}, 50\textsuperscript{th}, and 84\textsuperscript{th} percentile values are shown in Table (\ref{table:pyppluss}).
+Our best-fitted model is shown in the lower panel of Figure (\ref{fig:ggdfit}) (uniform source in green color and limb-darkened source in red color) and the fitted parameters with their 16\textsuperscript{th}, 50\textsuperscript{th}, and 84\textsuperscript{th} percentile values are shown in Table (\ref{table:pyppluss}).
 We see that our model fits the lightcurve well, but does not accurately describe the lightcurve because of a couple of things.
 First, the assumption that we made that rings have sharp edges is not entirely correct, and second, the trajectory may not be traversing through the diameter of the star.
 Nevertheless, our model gives an estimate on the geometry of the system.
-We see that our planet is surrounded by massive rings with the outer diameter being roughly 16R\textsubscript{$\star$} or $\sim$ 0.17 au.
-This system is inclined to the orbital plane by nearly 40\textsuperscript{o}, rotated about the rotational axis by nearly 50\textsuperscript{o} and the transverse velocity of the occulter is about 1R\textsubscript{$\star$} per day or nearly 17 km/s.
+We see that our planet is surrounded by optically thick rings with the outer diameter being roughly 16~$R_{\star}$ or $\sim$ 0.17 au.
+This system is inclined to the orbital plane by nearly $40^\circ$, rotated about the rotational axis by nearly $50^\circ$ and v(t) is about 1~$R_{\star}$ per day or $\simeq$ 17 km/s.
+We note that in practice {\it v(t)} is expected be degenerate with other model parameters.
+However, in our simplistic approach, we have constrained our model by fixing the size of the exoplanet to a point and assuming an edge-on trajectory traversing the diameter.
+This constrains the parameter space to be explored and resolves the degeneracies.
+Moreover, the orbit of the planet may be inclined at an angle.
+But the projection of the rings on the star blocks an area of the star equal to a portion of an ellipse.
+This area is proportional to the amount and duration of the light getting blocked.
+Since this is a massive and long duration dimming, the area of the star blocked is much larger than the ones blocked by a single transiting exoplanet.
+So we are not modelling the transit by an exoplanet but the transit by projected rings that are blocking the stellar light.